followmyutopia/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/050 Axes/10 Argument Axis.md

-Since a point is set up by two coordinates - an argument and a value - there should be two axes: one defining arguments and one defining values.
+﻿Since a point is set up by two coordinates - an argument and a value - there should be two axes: one defining arguments and one defining values.
 This topic describes the axis for arguments, which is called the _argument axis_.
 To learn about the axis of values, refer to the [Value Axis](/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axes/Value_Axis) topic.
 To get common information on the **PolarChart** widget's axes, refer to the [Axes](/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axes) topic.

 There are three types of argument axes.